hlilab/T1K/README.md

 Databases like PharmVar represent the variations of the alleles in the form of VCF file.
 T1K provides the scripts for generating the EMBL-ENA formatted dat file from VCF files.
 The dat file can then be used in "t1k-build" to create the reference files.
 Please refer to the tutorial in the vcf_database folder.

 * #### Custom database with known sequences
 If you have collected the linear sequences for the interested alleles, you can directly build the reference sequence.
 The allele name should be in the formation like "gene_name\*ABCDEFG".
 T1K reports the genotype at the allele series level, so by default it will report the allele "gene_name\*ABC" using three digits.
-If you have a special format for allele ids, you can feed the information to T1K throught the option "--alleleDigitUnits" and "--alleleDigitDelimiter".
+If you have a special format for allele ids, you can feed the information to T1K through the option "--alleleDigitUnits" and "--alleleDigitDelimiter".
 For example, the delimiter in HLA allele is ":", and if you want to genotype with first four digits (two digit units/groups), you can run T1K with options "--alleleDigitUnits 2 --alleleDigitDelimiter :".

 * #### SMART-Seq data